Dhrupad: Nature and practice

 Dhrupad as it is known today is performed by a solo singer or a small number of singers in unison to the beat of the pakhavaj rather than the tabla.
 The vocalist is usually accompanied by two tanpuras, the players sitting close behind, with the percussionist at the right of the vocalist.
 Traditionally the primary instrument used for dhrupad has been the Rudra Veena, but the surbahar and the sursringar have also long been used for this music.
 Preferably, any instrument used for Dhrupad should have a deep bass register and long sustain.

 Like all Indian classical music, dhrupad is modal and monophonic, with a single melodic line and no chord progression.
 Each raga has a modal frame - a wealth of micro-tonal ornamentations (gamak) are typical.

 The text is preceded by a wholly improvised section, the alap.
 The alap in dhrupad is sung using a set of syllables, popularly derived from a Vedic mantras and beejakshars, in a recurrent, set pattern: a re ne na, té te re ne na, ri re re ne na, te ne toom ne (this last group is used in the end of a long phrase).
 These syllables are also used widely in different permutations and combinations.
 Dhrupad styles have long elaborate alaps, their slow and deliberate melodic development gradually bringing an accelerating rhythmic pulse.
 In most styles of dhrupad singing it can easily last an hour, broadly subdivided into the alap proper (unmetered), the jor (with steady rhythm) and the jhala (accelerating strumming) or nomtom, when syllables are sung at a very rapid pace.
 Then the composition is sung to the rhythmic accompaniment: the four lines, in serial order, are termed sthayi, antara, sanchari and aabhog.

 Compositions exist in the metres (tala) tivra (7 beats), sul (10 beats) and chau (12 beats) - a composition set to the 10-beat jhap tala is called a sadra while one set to the 14-beat dhamar is called a dhamar.
 The latter is seen as a lighter musical form, associated with the Holi spring festival.

+Dhrupad has also been associated with the Hindu philosophy of sacred sound.
+The concept of Nada-Brahman, which describes sound as a manifestation of the ultimate reality or brahman.
+It has influenced the Hindu musical thought and is associated with developing raga and tala.
+In the studies of Hindu music, Dhrupad is included among the classical and devotional musical traditions through which such concepts are expressed.
+Dhrupad composition have also incorporated devotional themes and has highlighted the spiritual significance of musical sound.

 Alongside concert performance, the practice of singing dhrupad in temples continues, though only a small number of recordings have been made.
 It bears little resemblance to concert dhrupad: there is very little or no alap; percussion such as bells and finger cymbals, not used in the classical setting, are used here, and the drum used is a smaller, older variant called mrdang, quite similar to the mridangam.